kittykg/ADVOCado-K/README.md

-# ADVOCado
+# ADVOCado-K

-ADVent Of Code through the placement
+ADVent Of Code through the placement with Kotlin.

 ## Current state